Tailored Programming: The Right Support At The Right Time

 Ilana served as President and CEO of Sima Products, an international consumer electronics accessory manufacturer, which she led to a successful exit.
 Through her work, Ilana has strong experience in new product development, manufacturing, supply-chain management and retail distribution.
 Ilana is an active angel investor and advisor in Pittsburgh’s startup community and currently serves on the Board of Directors for the Pittsburgh Technology Council and Tie Pittsburgh.
 Previously, Ilana sat on the Executive Board of the Consumer Electronics Association.

-Cole is a founder of the B2C retail startup Petagogy, where he led consumer marketing efforts, managed distribution channels, and handled all financial modeling, projections and accounting functions.
+Cole is a founder and co-owner of Petagogy, a brick-and-mortar natural pet retail chain, where he led consumer marketing efforts, managed distribution channels, and handled all financial modeling, projections and accounting functions.
+He has bootstrapped Petagogy from nothing to a three-store operation that is regularly voted the top pet retail brand in the region by a number of media outlets.
 Prior to joining AlphaLab Gear, Cole was the Business Developer Manager for Innovation Works, where he raised funding from companies, foundations and other sources.
+Prior to that, Cole worked in business development for an international development non-profit.
+Cole has an MBA from the Katz Graduate School of Business at the University of Pittsburgh and a BA in Anthropology from the University of Maryland.

 Matt Verlinich, Manufacturing Program Associate